 June 2007, updated in Jan 2018 with the Solar System Scope.

 Disclaimers: The treatise of Universal Vortical Singularity (UVS) in its epistemological paradigm shift, is fundamentally unconventional.
-Its hypotheses based on a generally unheard-of UVS model, bound to have shortcomings, such as loose ends, errors, and omissions errors.
+Its hypotheses grounded on a generally unheard-of UVS model, bound to have shortcomings, such as loose ends, errors, and omissions errors.
 Many details and assumptions in its propositions have yet to be further researched, probed, evaluated, validated, or verified.
-Its implicit explanations are for casual understanding of the UVS topics presented in the UVS worldview, so if any term or statement is offensive in any manner or from whatsoever perspectives, is most regretted.
+Its implicit explanations are for casual understanding of the UVS topics presented in the UVS worldview, so if any term or statement is offensive in any manner from whatsoever perspectives, is most regretted.
 Links to other sites do not imply endorsement of their contents; apply appropriate discretion whenever necessary.
-Remarks: Despite the shortcomings, it was intended to offer readers the drift of the UVS research methodology for its insights, and thereby the experts in their relevant fields could refine or improve on any of the UVS topics in the UVS worldview.
+Also, the content of the UVS topics, from time to time could be arbitrarily modified without any notice.

 Copyright information: This UVS web site is for non-profit purposes and not for commercial use.
 Wherever possible, direct credits to the origins of the works or images were provided, be it on fair dealings, with explicit permission from their owners, or the materials were believed to be from the public domain.